flatsheet/flatsheet.github.io/supporters.md

 </a>

 Support the project and get early access to both the current hosted prototype and 6 months free of the beta hosted version of Flatsheet for $50.
 The monthly cost of a similar Flatsheet account will be $10/month.
+You can also optionally be listed on this page as a supporter, with a link to your organization.